eddiethedean/sparkforge/README.md

 - Ensure type safety with mypy compliance
 - Run security scan with bandit
 - Update documentation as needed
-- Ensure all tests pass before submitting
+- Ensure all tests pass: `./run_all_tests.sh`
+- Python 3.8+ required for development

 ## 📊 Performance & Benchmarks